PollockCR/ecofriendlybali/pages/index.md

 intro_icon:
   image_path: https://img.icons8.com/wired/64/000000/hand-planting.png
   description: Eco-Friendly Bali is growing!
 description: Find eco-friendly resorts, hotels, guesthouses, restaurants, tours, shops, and services in Bali with our free eco-business directory.
-Plan your eco travels here
+Bali eco travel planning starts here!
 intro_paragraph: >
   Our mission at Eco-Friendly Bali is to empower visitors, locals, and expats to make environmentally-sustainable, earth-friendly choices while on the beautiful island of Bali.
-By sharing and supporting responsible, eco-friendly businesses, we can minimize our impact on Bali while enjoying our travels.
+By sharing and supporting responsible, eco businesses, we can minimize our impact on Bali while enjoying our travels.
 banner:
   image_path: /assets/img/uploads/forest.png
   text: Find eco-friendly <a class="text-light" href="/services/accommodation">stays</a>, <a class="text-light" href="/services/restaurants">restaurants</a>, <a class="text-light" href="/services/eco-store">shops</a>, and <a class="text-light" href="/services">services</a> in Bali.